7. Chemical & Pharmaceutical

 - This is usually more economic than

-batch processing because the is no stopping and starting
+batch processing because production is continuous and

 situation and the chemical plant may run for 6-12 months before